 The North Shore-LIJ Internal Medicine Residency Program provides comprehensive training that emphasizes clinical competence, research, leadership, and patient-centered care, all in a supportive, collegial setting.
 As one of the nation’s largest health systems, North Shore-LIJ has unparalleled resources to support training, including a world-class research institute and an innovative new medical school.
-With a total of 133 residents in 2014, the program will rank 14th in size out of almost 400 internal medicine residency programs nationally.
+With a total of 131 residents in 2014-2015, the program ranked 14th in size out of almost 400 internal medicine residency programs nationally..

 For more information read about our internal medicine residency program, which includes an overview, information on how to apply, fellowship and PGY1 matches, salary, and benefits.